 Scientific devices collect information from lakes and rivers in different ways.
 The simplest is to have a person present and running the device (for example, in the LimnoLoan program).
 A less person-intensive method is to deploy an autonomous (or independent) device.
 Sometimes these stay in the same place, collecting information until they are retrieved.
 Sometimes they travel as they collect data.
-But in either case, the data need to be downloaded once the device is recaptured.
-If the device is lost, those data are never recovered.
+But in either case, the data needs to be downloaded once the device is recaptured.
+If the device is lost, that data is never recovered.

 Illinois-Indiana Sea Grant owns and maintains two real-time monitoring buoys that are deployed annually in nearshore Lake Michigan in the waters of Michigan City, Indiana and Wilmette, Illinois.
 IISG also displays the most recent data for two other real-time buoys in the Illinois waters of Lake Michigan near Winthrop Harbor and Waukegan, both operated by the Illinois State Geological Survey.

 More than 20 other real-time buoys are deployed in Lake Michigan each year, supported by a variety of entities, including the Chicago Park District, NOAA Great Lakes Environmental Research Laboratory, and LimnoTech, Inc., as well as local cities, power plants, travel boards, and many others.
 You can see data from all Great Lakes buoys via the Great Lakes Observing System.